Interstate 2: History

-Due to increasing congestion, a 9 mi segment of future I-2 bypassing La Joya were constructed in three phases.
-The first two phases were set for completion in May 2023, although this did not occur until July 2023.
-Two of the phases of the segment from west of Palmview to east of Sullivan City were estimated cost $183 million according to TxDOT.
-A portion of the La Joya relief route officially opened on August 28, 2023.
-It opens the eastbound and westbound US 83 main lanes and frontage roads from the US 83 west connector in Peñitas —located east of Showers Road — to Jara Chinas Road as well as the westbound US 83 frontage road between FM 2221 and the US 83 East connector in Sullivan City.
-The final phase that built the main lanes west of FM 2221 were completed in early 2024.
-The final cost for construction is estimated at $197 million.
+Due to increasing congestion, the US 83 La Joya Relief Route was built, a 9 mi bypass built to interstate standards, bypassing Penitas, La Joya, and Sullivan City in three phases.
+Two phases were set for completion in May 2023, although this did not occur until July 2023.
+Traffic opening was delayed until August.
+Two phases of the segment from west of Palmview to east of Sullivan City were estimated to cost $183-197 million according to TxDOT.

+A portion of the US 83 La Joya relief route opened in August 2023.
+It opened the eastbound and westbound US 83 main lanes and frontage roads from the US 83 west connector in Peñitas —located east of Showers Road — to Jara Chinas Road as well as the westbound US 83 frontage road between FM 2221 and the US 83 East connector in Sullivan City.
+The final phase, which built the main lanes west of FM 2221, was completed in early 2024.
+The total cost for construction was estimated at $197 million.